BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_X.md

 	   end
 ```

 Everything is connected as shown in this schematic.
 There is a new _memory access subsystem_.
-To make things easy, we are
+The mux for register write back has a new path (read mem data).
+Then
+we just need to draw two wires, one from the second register output to
+the written mem data, and another one from the ALU output to the mem
-going to use different wires for reading and for writing data.
+address.
+Note that we use different wires for reading (read mem data)
+and for writing (write mem data).
+We use two single-directional data buses
+instead of a single bidirectional data bus.

 ![](Images/FemtoRV32_design.jpg)